One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 One of the other entrances to Karaalioğlu Park is from the Işıklar neighbourhood just east of the old dwellings of Kaleiçi.

-At the top of this street, there’s a great coffee shop that serves snacks.
+At the top of this street, there’s a great coffee shop that also serves snacks.

 After that, you can amble down this pedestrianised walkway, via trees and water features towards the views ahead of you.